Automating Rocky Linux VM Provisioning with Ansible on KVM Hypervisor

 install the role (wihtout

-)mkdir roles ansible-glaxy role install -p roles git+https://github.com/vladstechblog/role-provision-rocky10-kvm-vm.git
+-p, the default install location is:~/.ansible/roles)mkdir roles ansible-glaxy role install -p roles git+https://github.com/vladstechblog/role-provision-rocky10-kvm-vm.git -

 create a playbook to run the role; see example in the role README